 - What do you do to create psychological safety so kids know they can come to talk to you about problems?

 - What do you think is one area we could encourage at home to improve my child's’ social skills?

 Parents, volunteer for the classroom snack schedule with a sign up.
-SAMPLE
+View an Example

-- What are some ways that my student’s IEP is being fleshed out in your classroom?
+- What are some ways that my student’s 504 or IEP is being fleshed out in your classroom?

-- What modifications do you make for students with IEPs during standardized testing?
+- What modifications will you make for my student during standardized testing?

-- Can you suggest some tools I can work on at home to help my child be successful in your classroom?
+- Can you suggest tools to use at home as I help my child be successful in your classroom?

 If Your Student is in a Gifted Program

 - Does this school have a resource teacher for gifted students?
-How is that teacher utilized by you and/or your team of teachers?
+How is that teacher utilized by you and your team of teachers?